kamangir/palisades/palisades/docs/damage-analytics-round-one-template.md

 # Damage Analytics - Round One

-## 1️⃣ ingesting a few datacubes from a target
+## 1️⃣ ingesting a few datacubes from a target,

 ```bash
 palisades ingest - \